igpatryk/prometheus-opensearch-datastream-shardguard/README.md

-# OpenSearch Data Stream Shard Guard
+# Prometheus OpenSearch Data Stream Shard Guard

-`opensearch-datastream-shardguard` is a Prometheus exporter that inspects **OpenSearch data streams** and checks whether the **latest backing index** (write index) has a reasonable shard sizing.
+`prometheus-opensearch-datastream-shardguard` is a Prometheus exporter that inspects **OpenSearch data streams** and checks whether the **latest backing index** (write index) has a reasonable shard sizing.

 It calculates: